lbarriosh/cygnus-cloud/README.md

 -----------------

 If you encounter a problem while using CygnusCloud, please use the bug tracking tool to warn us.
-We'll try to correct it as soon as we can.
+We'll try to fix it as soon as we can.

 And if you represent an organization that wants to use CygnusCloud, we can adapt it to your needs and also provide you technical support.